liupeirong/Microsoft-Teams-Integration-OAuth2-SAML/Bot_01_Echo/README.md

 No, you don't need either.
-In fact, if you already registered the Bot in Azure AD, and if you test with the [Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator/blob/master/README.md) also running on localhost, you need to leave the environment variables `MicrosoftAppId` and `MicrosoftAppPassword` empty.
+In fact, if you already registered the Bot in Azure AD, and if you test with the [Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator/blob/master/README.md) also running on localhost, you need to leave the environment variables `MicrosoftAppType`, `MicrosoftAppId` and `MicrosoftAppPassword` empty.
  Otherwise the Emulator will get an authentication error.

-If you are running `ngrok` to direct a public DNS to your localhost, when testing with the Emulator on the same localhost, you can't use the ngrok DNS name, use localhost instead and check `bypass ngrok for local address`.

 ## If I expose a public DNS or IP for my Bot endpoint, do I need ngrok?